 Living in the Huon Valley I’m surrounded by nature.
 Seeing wedge-tail eagles and black cockatoos flying overhead is thrilling and I wanted to capture that sense of wonder in a children’s book.
 I also wanted the story to not only be educational, but to provide hope and encourage families to explore what they could do to make a difference.

 We rescued scores of flying foxes (bats) from aquaculture farms where they got caught in the netting.
 In the evenings they would hang upside down off my shirt and flap in readiness for when the tears in their wings healed.
-They are incredibly affectionate and fascinating to watch with their babies who suckle under their armpits.
+They are incredibly affectionate and fascinating to watch with their babies suckling under their armpits

 Ladybirds are unsung heroes.
 They are an important biological control for aphids and other pests in the garden.
 One female ladybird can eat 2500 aphids in her lifetime.
 Although they are not endangered, ladybirds, like spiders and bees are vulnerable when we use pesticides.
 Jennifer Wright, the book’s illustrator came up with the idea for the ladybird.
 We both love them and I think they are every child’s favourite bug.